 In March 2013, the Authority borrowed \$378,883 from the New Mexico Finance Authority.
 The note matures on June 1, 2032, and carries a 0% interest rate; however, a .25% administrative fee is assessed with each payment.
 The proceeds of the loan are to be used for the planning, design and engineering of a regional water supply project to provide potable water from Ute Reservoir.
 The payments of principal and the administrative fees are currently secured with pledged net system revenues of the City of Clovis wastewater utility system and ultimately will be secured and paid from the Authority's net system revenues upon completion of the project.
 The payments of principal and the administrative fees are currently paid from membership dues paid to the Authority.
-The revenues pledged totaled \$343,466 at June 30, 2015, and equal 1.4% of future estimated net revenues at their current rate.
-During the year ended June 30, 2015, the Authority collected \$1,464,099 in membership dues, and retired \$18,428 in principal and interest on the aforementioned note.
+The revenues pledged totaled \$262,650 at June 30, 2019, and equal 1.2% of future estimated net revenues at their current rate.
+During the year ended June 30, 2019, the Authority collected \$1,656,026 in membership dues, and retired \$20,204 in principal and interest on the aforementioned note.

 In May 2014, the Authority borrowed \$400,000 from the New Mexico Finance Authority.
 The note matures on June 1, 2034, and carries a 0% interest rate; however, a .25% administrative fee is assessed with each payment.
 The proceeds of the loan are to be used for the planning, design and engineering of a regional water supply project to provide potable water from Ute Reservoir.
 The payments of principal and the administrative fees are currently secured with pledged net system revenues of the City of Clovis wastewater utility system and ultimately will be secured and paid from the Authority's net system revenues upon completion of the project.
 The payments of principal and the administrative fees are currently paid from membership dues paid to the Authority.
-The revenues pledged totaled \$390,076 at June 30, 2015, and equal 1.4% of future estimated net revenues at their current rate.
-During the year ended June 30, 2015, the Authority collected \$1,464,099 in membership dues, and retired \$18,486 in principal and interest on the aforementioned note.
+The revenues pledged totaled \$307,955 at June 30, 2019, and equal 1.2% of future estimated net revenues at their current rate.
+During the year ended June 30, 2019, the Authority collected \$1,656,026 in membership dues, and retired \$20,530 in principal and interest on the aforementioned note.

 Subsequent to the end of the fiscal year, in July 2015, the Authority borrowed \$320,000 from the New Mexico Finance Authority.
 The note matures on June 1, 2035, and carries a 0% interest rate; however, a .25% administrative fee is assessed with each payment.
 The proceeds of the loan are to be used for the planning, design and engineering of a regional water supply project to provide potable water from Ute Reservoir.
-The proceeds future debt service requirements of this debt are not reflected on the accompanying financial statements.
+The payments of principal and the administrative fees are currently secured with pledged net system revenues of the City of Clovis wastewater utility system and ultimately will be secured and paid from the Authority's net system revenues upon completion of the project.
+The payments of principal and the administrative fees are currently paid from membership dues paid to the Authority.
+The revenues pledged totaled \$264,166 at June 30, 2019, and equal 1.0% of future estimated net revenues at their current rate.
+During the year ended June 30, 2019, the Authority collected 1,656,026 in membership dues, and retired \$16,511 in principal and interest on the aforementioned note.